 MERS’ Role in the Mortgage Transaction

 In some mortgage transactions, the mortgage will designate MERS as the mortgagee (solely as a nominee for the lender).
 These loans are referred to as MERS as Original Mortgagee (MOM) loans.
+(In a deed of trust, MERS is designated as the beneficiary, to act as a nominee for the lender.)
 In other cases, the loan may be assigned to MERS (solely as a nominee for the lender) at some point later in its life cycle after the loan closes.

 MERS then tracks the transfers of the loan, acting as the nominee for each holder, eliminating the need for separate assignments when the loan is transferred.